Career Training

 • Exposure to cutting-edge HVAC technologies from industry experts

-Following the paid 45-hour training, there will be a paid two-week intensive hands-on training to allow for a deeper dive into HVAC and insulation.
+Following the paid 45-hour training, there will be a paid two-week intensive hands-on training to do a deeper dive into HVAC and insulation and see what careers in the field are like.
 Participants will have the opportunity to enter directly into employment or continue on for a paid 4–6-month long internship with a local HVAC or insulation company to learn more about energy efficiency on the job.

-• Ramsey County resident (or if experiencing homelessness, must be connected to Ramsey County)
+• Be a Ramsey County resident (or, if experiencing homelessness, be connected to Ramsey County)

-• 5th/6th grade reading and math level and advanced intermediate English required
+• Have 5th or 6th grade reading and math ability and advanced intermediate English

-• Preference to low-income individuals and those with barriers to employment/education
+• Preference will be given to low-income individuals and those with barriers to employment or education

 An instructor sits on the floor for a demonstration in front of trainees, who are in personal protective equipment.